neomedia6989/docs-2/docs/plex/getting-started.md

     </figure>

 Great job!
 By setting up your profile and organizing your libraries, you can enjoy a more personalized and efficient streaming experience.
 Whether you are streaming our media or enjoying content shared by family and friends, these steps will help you make the most of your Plex account.

+[^1]: This step only appears for new users and may not appear if you have signed in previously